TZstatsADS/Spring2020-Project2-group-6/doc/a_note_on_contributions.md

 Liangcao Ling built the structure for the whole rshiny app and plotted the map.
 Liangcao also debugged for our whole coding part.
 Liangcao managed the project, contributed to the Github repository and prepared the presentation.

-Kexin Su manipulated the data and plotted charts for school survey.
+Kexin(Colleen) Su suggested the basic idea of this app, cleaned and manipulated the school survey data, helped manipulate the quality review data, wrote function for plotting school survey data used in the "map" page, and wrote the content for introduction and user guide for the "Guidance" page.

 Guoying Li manipulated the data and plotted the eight demographic charts for the comparison between two schools.